Chyo628/2025CSC466-GroupProject/README.md

 However, **to ensure the efficiency and reliability of UAV-based networks, optimizing both UAV deployment strategy and routing protocols is essential**.
 A well-optimized system must **maintain network connectivity, minimize frequency interference, and prevent network congestion**, all while dynamically adapting to changing conditions.

-This research focuses on **integrating optimal routing protocols and deployment strategies within Multi-UAV Relay Networks**, aiming to **deliver a high-performance, resilient communication system for disaster-stricken areas, battlefields, and regions lacking traditional network infrastructure**.
+We focus on **integrating optimal routing protocols and deployment strategies within Multi-UAV Relay Networks**, aiming to **deliver a high-performance, resilient communication system for disaster-stricken areas, battlefields, and regions lacking traditional network infrastructure**.